 The high school is on a six period day schedule.
 Students can earn 6 credits in a year.
 Please see the following pages for the required classes for your graduation year.

 It is a policy of the Woodland School District that to receive a Woodland High School diploma a student must be enrolled in the high school for at least their final semester prior to completing graduation requirements.

-Specific Graduation requirements for each grade level can be found in our online curriculum handbook which can be accessed by clicking here.
+Specific Graduation requirements for each grade level can be found in our online curriculum handbook which can be accessed through the options to the left of this page or by clicking here.